google/playhvz/README.md

 |drake@playhvz.com|

 #### Back End (/backend)
-1. Open your Firebase account page and use the gear icon to select the settings
+1. Open your Firebase account page and use the gear icon to select the settings.
-1. Make a copy of config\_.py and name it config.py (remove the underscore)
+1. Make a copy of config\_.py and name it config.py. (remove the underscore)
-1. Back in Firebase copy your webconfig and place a copy into your newly created config.py
+1. Back in Firebase copy your webconfig and place a copy into your newly created config.py.
 1. Click on the Service Accounts tab and navigate to the Database Secrets sub tab.
 1. Show your the secrets key and copy it over for the FIREBASE_SECRET value in config.py.
 1. You can now run your server with `dev_appserver.py app.yaml`
-1. You can also navigate your front end to use this server with [localhost:5000/?bridge=remote](localhost:5000/?bridge=remote) as long as you setup your front end config's backend URL (config.json)
+1. You can also navigate your front end to use this server with [localhost:5000/?bridge=remote](localhost:5000/?bridge=remote) as long as you setup your front end config's backend URL. (config.json)

 ## Setup